pgmj/RstudioQuartoIntro/README.md

 And for questionnaire item data: https://pgmj.github.io/PreventOSA/ With the data file available here: https://github.com/pgmj/PreventOSA/tree/main/data

+Thanks to [Emil Hvitfeldt](https://github.com/EmilHvitfeldt) for blog posts on revealjs design and the use of iframes.

 ## Additional materials for the curious

 It is not expected that you look at these before we start the course.